 This future includes smart, sustainable, economic growth that maximizes the potential of our community.
 This future ensures the availability of natural resources and opportunity for our children to enjoy those resources.
 This future has good policies and protection in place so we do more than fight an endless series of battles against an endless series of threats.

-Our work is divided among the following program areas: Land, Water, and Wildlife; Communities and Transportation; Energy; and, Food and Agriculture.
+Our work is divided among the following program areas: Land, Water, and Wildlife; Communities and Transportation; Energy; Food and Agriculture, and Government Relations.

 Land, Water and Wildlife